AndreVallestero/raspbian-motioneye/README.md

 sudo certbot --nginx
 ```

-4. Disable portforward for port 80, and enable it for port 443
+6. Disable portforward for port 80 to 80, and enable it for port 443 to 443

 ## 6. Troubleshooting